sajalcody/vizceral-example/README.md

    npm install
    npm run dev
    ```
+2. Open nix-shell and run the following commands
+$ cabal new-build
+$ cabal new-run

+Now open `localhost:8081`, where you can see a json object which is the output of prometheus query being hit from haskell code.

-2. Open `localhost:8080` in your browser.
+3. Open `localhost:8080` in your browser.

 ##### Using Docker
 If you don't have a node environment setup or would like to run this example on a platform, there is a Dockerfile for experimental usage.